shadowga/website/_docs/index.md

 title: a.
 Introduction
 permalink: /docs/
 ---
-We're a modern creative server for Minecraft.
-We give members every command they need to powerfully build and enjoy our server without meeting any requirements.
+We're a modern creative environment; we give members every command they need to powerfully build and enjoy our server without meeting any requirements.

 ## Server
 Our Minecraft server is what we're built around.